31 RV Camping Tips for Beginners (Helpful Guide)

 • 40% to the rear of the trailer axles.

-22. Tow with Safety in Mind.
+22. Tow With Safety in Mind

 • Extend tow mirrors

-• Signal in advance and change lanes slowly
+• Take extra care with lane changes.
+Signal in advance and change lanes slowly

 • Learn to use your trailer brake controller

-23. Never travel tired.
+23. Never Travel Tired

 Plan for plenty of time to travel to leave room for any travel delays.
 This leaves enough time to spare to avoid pushing yourself to drive tired.